aleen42/PersonalWiki/projectManagement/context/context.md

 <img src="./tranditional_phases.png">

-- a **Systems Development Life Cycle(ADLC)** is a framework for describing the phases involved in developing and maintaing information systems.
+- a **Systems Development Life Cycle(ADLC)** is a framework for describing the phases involved in developing and maintaining information systems.

 <a href="#" style="left:200px;"><img src="./../../pic/gotop.png"></a>